dchaparro801/forkThis/README.md

-# Project Title

-## Forkthis Repo for Practice
+# Full Stack Boot Camp Learn

+## Using this to learn web dev

-### Write your author name here. eg. By Nicole
+### By Derrick C

 ### Description

-Create a description and fill it in here.
+Learning full stack web development with CodeBaseAcademy through Udemy.
+This will be a file to learn and practice web development with HTML, CSS and Javascript.

 ## Languages used

-What languages were used for this repo:
-List them
+HTML
+CSS
+JavaScript

 ### Known Bugs